weekenthralling/tablegpt-agent/docs/tutorials/quickstart.md

 ## Installation

-To install `tablegpt-agent`, use the following command:
+To install TableGPT Agent, use the following command:

 ```sh
 pip install tablegpt-agent